 To propagate bottle brush from cuttings using clean, sterilized pruners to take 6-inch cuttings of semi-mature wood in summer.

-On the lower half of the cuttings pinch off the leaves and also remove any flower buds.
+On the lower half of the cuttings pinch off the green leaves and also remove any flower buds.

 Dip the cutting into a rooting hormone powder and stick the cutting into the rooting soil.
 Cuttings root better when placed in a mini-greenhouse using a plastic bag or plastic box.